Blocks 30, 31 & 32 (Peas & Carrots, Pie Cherries & Pinwheels) - Farm Girl Vintage Quilt & Featherweight Shop Sew Along

 What about you!?
 What colors have you put together this month for your Farm Girl Vintage blocks?
 Let us know and feel free to post pictures in the comments below.
 Or join us on the Facebook group to share and enjoy more Featherweight Fellowship online!

-NOTE: We will continue sewing three blocks per month until we finish at the end of 2019.
-Thus, on July 25th, 2019, we will feature Block 33 Postage Stamp, Block 34 Scrappy Maple Leaf, and Block 35 Scrappy Strawberry.
-Pace yourself and maybe do one block a week, then check back in next month, knowing we've been working on these together!
+NOTE: We will continue sewing three blocks until we finish the Farm Girl Vintage Sew Along.
+Thus, we will feature Block 33 Postage Stamp, Block 34 Scrappy Maple Leaf, and Block 35 Scrappy Strawberry next!
+Pace yourself knowing we've been working on these together!